 The authors declare that they have no competing interests.

 ST carried out sequencing, analysis of results, predictions of mutations and drafted the manuscript.
 RF diagnosed the Italian patient and drafted the manuscript.
 TR diagnosed the Finnish patient, provided description of Finnish patient and participated in overall drafting.
 CG diagnosed the Turkish origin patients, provided descriptions of these patients and participated in overall drafting.
 CC diagnosed the Italian patient and drafted the manuscript.
 PH participated in designing the study, provided incidence rates of CLD and the original information about patients with unknown mutations in Finland.
 ES diagnosed the other Finnish patient, carried out disaccharidase assays of Finnish and Italian patients and provided his expertise in drafting the manuscript.
 IJ conceived the idea of the study, coordinated the study and helped to draft the manuscript.
 All authors read and approved the final manuscript.

 Electronic supplementary material

-Additional file 1: Data represents the lactase activities and mutations in DNA and protein level in patients of this study.
+Additional file 1: The mutations in the LCT gene found in the patients of this study.
+Data represents the lactase activities and mutations in DNA and protein level in patients of this study.
 Primer sequences used in identification of mutations are also provided.
 (DOC 37 KB)

 About this article